ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 option` datatype allows to express either the availability of data for instance `Some 42` or the absence of data using `None`, which can represent an error.

-Using `Option` it is possible to write function that return `None` instead of throwing an exception.
+Using `Option` it is possible to write functions that return `None` instead of throwing an exception.
 ```ocaml
 let div_opt m n =